vbs-plus/magic-cli/README.md

 ## Enjoy

-If you see the following result, it means that the project has been successfully created and run.
+If you see the following results, it means that the project has been successfully created and run.

 ![](https://raw.githubusercontent.com/imageList/imglist/master/20220907213827.png)